-Faculty: Chair (appointed by the Vice President for Academic Affairs); seven appointed from the faculty member).

-School of Arts and Sciences; seven appointed from the School of Graduate and Professional Studies; Chair of the Developmental Education Assessment Committee (if a

-Staff: Three from the Office of Teaching and Learning; two from Enrollment Management and

-Student Success; three representing other non-instructional units; Chair of the the Vice President for Academic Affairs (ex-officio, non-voting) or his/her representative;
+- Faculty: Chair (appointed by the Vice President for Academic Affairs); seven appointed from the School of Arts and Sciences; seven appointed from the School of Graduate and Professional Studies; Chair of the Developmental Education Assessment Committee (if a faculty member). - Staff: Three from the Office of Teaching and Learning; two from Enrollment Management and Student Success; three representing other non-instructional units; Chair of the Developmental Education Assessment Committee (if a staff member). - Administrators: Director of Institutional Research, Assessment, and Accountability (ex-officio, non-voting); the Vice President for Academic Affairs (ex-officio, non-voting) or his/her representative; the Director of Assessment (ex-officio). - 15.
+The Intercollegiate Athletics Committee serves in an advisory capacity to the Director of Athletics and the President.

-Developmental Education Assessment Committee (if a staff member).

-Administrators: Director of Institutional Research, Assessment, and Accountability (ex-officio, non-voting);

-the Director of Assessment (ex-officio).

-15. The Intercollegiate Athletics Committee serves in an advisory capacity to the Director of Athletics and the President.
 On request, the Committee reviews, interprets, and recommends policies and regulations regarding the conduct of the intercollegiate athletic program.

-Faculty: One elected by and from the Faculty Senate; two elected at large by the Faculty.

-Students: Two recommended by the Student Government Association President and approved by the Vice President for Enrollment Management and Student Success or his/her designee

-Administrators: Faculty Athletic Representative (Chair); Director of Athletics (ex-officio, non-voting).
+Faculty:One elected by and from the Faculty Senate; two elected at large by the Faculty.Students:Two recommended by the Student Government Association President and approved by the Vice President for Enrollment Management and Student Success or his/her designee Faculty Athletic Representative (Chair); Director of Athletics (ex-officio, non-voting).